onepub-dev/nginx-le/cli/README.md

 The Nginx-LE container exposes the secure HTTPS connection and then passes all requests through to your web application server via HTTP.

-Please note that normally you need to select a port other than 80 as Nginx-LE needs to accept requests on port 80 to all for certificate renewal.
+Please note that normally you need to select a port other than 80 as Nginx-LE needs to accept requests on port 80 for certificate acquisition and renewals.

 ### Tomcat Proxy Content Provider
 Designed to work with the java based Tomcat Web application Server.

-In reality this is just a generic proxy that passes requests through to port 8080 which is the standard Tomcat port.
+The Tomcat proxy allows you to configure the port and context the Tomcat server operates on.

 ### Custom Content Provider
 The Customer Content Provider allows you to configure your own Location and Upstream files as described below: